shulai/qonda/docs/guide.rst

 Of course, the catch is that any further changes to the model should be done through the proxy in order to get the views updated.
-Eventually you could wrap any methods of the model update the attributes in order to emit the update events after the change.
+Eventually you could wrap any method of the model that updates the attributes in order to emit the update event after the change.

 Observable lists
 ----------------